 - meals don’t taste as fresh or flavorful as others on this list

 Best for older adults

 Price per serving: $10–$14.50

 Frozen meal delivery services can be a good option for older adults who have difficulty grocery shopping and cooking.

 Plus, as appetite often decreases with age, having frozen meals available helps remove at least one barrier to getting adequate nutrition.

-Magic Kitchen is the best delivery service for older adults, as they offer registered-dietitian-designed meals that are lower in sodium and meet this population’s unique nutritional needs.
+Magic Kitchen is the best delivery service for older adults, as they offer meals designed by registered dietitians.
+These meals are lower in sodium and meet this population’s unique nutritional needs.